Many people wonder whether bleached or unbleached coffee filters are better.

 Bleached vs. Unbleached Coffee Filters: Which Is the Best?

-Bleached vs. unbleached coffee filters: which is better?
+Bleached vs. unbleached coffee filters: Which is better?

 What are bleached coffee filters?

 Bleached coffee filters are the thin, white pieces of paper you pour the brew through.
 They catch the coffee grounds, keeping them out of your drink.
-However, they don’t need to go through the bleaching process.
-It’s purely for looks.

 There are two different ways for manufacturers to create bleached filters.
 They can either use chlorine or oxygen bleaching.